 - March 31, 2021 – A book talk with Kingian nonviolence practitioner Kazu Haga on Healing Resistance

-With this research as a foundation, the Horizons project is developing a practical “playbook” for activists and civil society on how to conduct advocacy in ways that restore societal relationships and depolarize rather than divide, while still working toward social justice aims.
-This Narrative Competency Playbook for Restorative Advocacy will be shared not only with civil society organizations and nonprofits, but with creatives, entertainment industry leaders, advertisers and business leaders who are in the driver’s seat of culture change.
+The research and sustained dialogue will inform the development of a practical “playbook” for activists and peacebuilders focused on restorative approaches to social justice and democracy-building work.
+This playbook will be shared not only with civil society organizations and nonprofits, but with creatives, entertainment industry leaders, advertisers, and business leaders who drive culture change.